 Practice Rooted in Doctrine

 Can an unbeliever apply the Scripture?
-Certainly there are general moral principles that someone could attempt, but as Dr. Martyn Lloyd-Jones explains from Ephesians 4:17, we must follow the example of Paul and never present the application of Scripture as mere morality disconnected from the salvation required to implement it.
-For when we preach morality that is not grounded in the doctrine and narrative of Scripture, we simply set up abstract laws and regulations for men to follow.
+Certainly there are general moral principles that someone could attempt, but in this sermon on Ephesians 4:17 titled “Practice Rooted in Doctrine,” Dr. Martyn Lloyd-Jones explains that Christians must follow the example of Paul and never present the application of Scripture as mere morality disconnected from the salvation required to implement it.
+When morality that is not grounded in the doctrine and narrative of Scripture is preached, only abstract laws and regulations have been offered.
 This leads to legalism and self-righteousness because people reduce Christianity to a mere list of actions.
 This, says Dr. Lloyd-Jones, is a broad road that leads to destruction.
 The proper way to teach the Bible is to ground all application in the doctrine of transformation taught in the Scripture.
-This is to place morality in the context of who God is and what he has done in Christ Jesus on the cross for our salvation.
-It is to see the Christian life not in terms of what we do first and foremost, but in terms of what God has done for us.
-Sanctification flows from this right understanding of the doctrine of salvation by showing us the place of our works in light of God’s gracious gift of salvation.
-For all that trust in God and in his son Christ Jesus have been made a new people that are to seek holiness and a true knowledge of God.
+This is to place morality in the context of who God is and what he has done in Christ Jesus on the cross for salvation.
+It is to see the Christian life not in terms of what is done first and foremost, but in terms of what God has done.
+Sanctification flows from this right understanding of the doctrine of salvation by showing the place of works in light of God’s gracious gift of salvation.
+For all that trust in God and in His Son Christ Jesus have been made a new people that are to seek holiness and a true knowledge of God.

 17So I say this, and affirm in the Lord, that you are to no longer walk just as the Gentiles also walk, in the futility of their minds,

 17This I say therefore, and testify in the Lord, that ye henceforth walk not as other Gentiles walk, in the vanity of their mind,

 About Dr. Martyn Lloyd-Jones